Xceptance/testsuite-nocoding/README.md

 To learn more, try one of the following links.

-* <a src="https://github.com/matthiasware/testsuite-nocoding/wiki"> Overview </a>: In order to get an overview.
+[Overview](https://github.com/matthiasware/testsuite-nocoding/wiki): In order to get an overview.
-* <a src="https://github.com/matthiasware/testsuite-nocoding/wiki/Examples"> Example </a>: To see some examples.
+[Qickstart](https://github.com/matthiasware/testsuite-nocoding/wiki/Quickstart) : To get started super fase.
-* <a src="https://github.com/matthiasware/testsuite-nocoding/wiki/Quickstart"> Quickstart </a>: To get started super fase.
+[Examples](https://github.com/matthiasware/testsuite-nocoding/wiki/Examples): To see some examples.